vyos/community.vyos.net/site/get/index.md

     [non-profit](https://vyos.io/community/for-non-commercial-organizations/), or an
     [emergency service](http://vyos.io/community/for-first-responders/).

-  Or you can build an LTS image from source.

   </div>

   <div class='legacy-lts'>

   ## Legacy LTS releases

   As a courtesy, we offer images of legacy LTS releases.
-To access all available legacy LTS releases, kindly complete the form below.
+To access all available legacy LTS releases, complete the form below.
   Upon submission, you will receive an email containing links to download the images.

   </div>